 Do I need to report the rollover on my tax return?

 You must report direct and indirect rollovers on your annual tax return.
 You will receive a 1099-R from your IRA brokerage.
 This will have the amount that you withdraw on it.
 Report that number on your 1040 tax return on the line labeled “IRA distributions”.
 If the amount on your IRA withdrawal and the amount you deposited into your 401(k) don’t match then you may be subject to a 10% tax penalty on that difference.

 If you have multiple retirement accounts, you can often move money between them without consequences.
-The most common move is to roll your 401(k) to an IRA, but it is possible to roll a pretax IRA to a 401(k).
+The most common move is to roll your 401(k) to an IRA, but it is possible to roll a pre-tax IRA to a 401(k).
 The biggest piece of advice is to check with your 401(k) provider to see if they will let you do an IRA to 401(k) rollover before starting the process.
 The different rules that apply to 401(k) and IRA accounts can be confusing.
-When considering a rollover of any kind, it’s best to work with a CERTIFIED FINANCIAL PLANNER® to make sure you are on the right track.
+When considering a rollover of any kind, it’s best to work with a certified financial planner to make sure you are on the right track.

 Alvin Carlos, CFP®, CFA is an investment advisor and fee-only financial planner, in Washington, D.C that works with clients across the country.
 He has a Master’s degree in International Relations from SAIS-Johns Hopkins.
-Alvin is a partner of District Capital, a financial planning firm designed to help 30s and 40s professionals achieve their financial goals through smart investing, reducing taxes, retirement planning, and maximizing their money.
+Alvin is a partner of District Capital, a financial planning firm designed to help professionals in their 30s and 40s achieve their financial goals through smart investing, reducing taxes, retirement planning, and maximizing their money.
 Schedule a free discovery call to learn how we can help elevate your finances.